 The city council approved the measure, clearing the way for a new stadium.
 The project took just three months and 14 days to complete and was finished just intime for Cheney Stadium to host the Tacoma Giants first game on April 16, 1960.

 The stadium once dubbed the "100-Day Wonder" in tribute to its brisk construction time was set to undergo an extensive offseason renovation under a schedule equally as ambitious.
-From the last pitch of the Rainiers final home game of the 2010 season on September 2 until April 1, 2011, Cheney Stadium was to undergo a historic transformation in just a 210 day period.
+From the last pitch of the Rainiers final home game of the 2010 season until April 2011, Cheney Stadium was to undergo a historic transformation in just a 210 day period.